wp-plugins/domain-sharding/readme.txt

 NOTE: You'll need to manually create the new A records for the subdomains in your DNS panel.
 They should have the same ip address of your main domain.

+Visit the <a href="http://www.seocom.es/">Seocom website</a> for more information about SEO or WPO optimization

 == Installation ==

 1. Install "Domain Sharding" either via the WordPress.org plugin directory, or by uploading the files to your server inside the wp-content/plugins folder of your WordPress installation.